 What is a Gerber File?

 Gerber is a file format that we frequently use in the PCB industry.
-We use a Gerber file to describe the various elements and constituents of a PCB board.
+We use a Gerber file to describe the various elements and constituents of a printed circuit board.
 So, this includes things like legend layers, the metal we are going to use, conductor layers, wiring pads, and the solder mask layers.
 The Gerber format was developed and mainstreamed by a company known as Gerber and hence from there came the name.

-We design PCB boards by using a special set of tools.
+We design PCBs by using a special set of tools.
 So, these tools mainly include CAD (Computer Aided Design) and EDA (Electronic Design Automation).
 These tools help us in generating fundamental PCB fabrication data.
 We then commence the manufacturing of PCBs based on this data.
 If a customer gives a PCB design file to a manufacturer without including the Gerber file then the manufacturer will face a lot of difficulties.
 This is because the Gerber file extensions are empirical to PCB manufacturing as it serves as a set of guidelines and references.
-Manufacturers rely on the PCB Gerber viewer for describing and understanding the designing parameters of various modules of a PCB board.
-Hence, we can utilize a Gerber file for both PCB fabrication and assembly.
+Manufacturers rely on the PCB Gerber viewer for describing and understanding the designing parameters of various modules of a circuit board.
+Hence, we can utilize a Gerber file for both PCB fabrication and PCB assembly.

-What is the importance of a Gerber File?
+The importance of a Gerber File

 Gerber file format is always evolving so it has had many versions in the past.
 However, today we mainly use three popular versions of the Gerber file.

 This is the latest free Gerber viewer format.
 The best thing about this version is that it supports stack up data.
 Additionally, it also contains a number of advanced attributes.

 This version of the PCB Gerber file has the most expanded functionality.
 So, we widely use this version in routine PCB file viewer online manufacturing operations.